-In compliance with the timeframes stipulated in the EIA Regulations of December 2014 (amended by GNR 326 effective 7 April 2017) the Draft Basic Assessment Report (DBAR) was compiled and will be distributed for comment and perusal to the I&AP's and stakeholders listed above.
-A 30-day commenting period, ending 10th June 2019 will be allowed for perusal of the documentation and submission of comments.
-The comments received on the DBAR will be incorporated into the Final Basic Assessment Report (FBAR) to be submitted for decision making to DMR.
+In compliance with the timeframes stipulated in the EIA Regulations of December 2014 (amended by GNR 326 effective 7 April 2017) the Draft Basic Assessment Report (DBAR) was compiled and was distributed for comment and perusal to the I&AP's and stakeholders listed above.
+A 30-day commenting period, ending 10th June 2019 was allowed for perusal of the documentation and submission of comments.
+The comments received on the DBAR was incorporated into the Final Basic Assessment Report (FBAR) to be submitted for decision making to DMR.
 See attached as Appendix G proof that the stakeholders and I&AP's were contacted.